-Because of persisting COVID-19 consequences, the assessment was carried out in virtual format through a series of online meetings all of which took place on July 15, 2022.
-Standalone videos of campus premises and laboratory facilities were also provided by the Global College (GC) team.
-The meetings included presentations by and discussions with GC management and administration followed by meetings with teaching personnel and students from diploma program under evaluation.
+The assessment was carried out on the premises of Intercollege, on May 25th, 2023.
+A video of a class lecture was also provided by the Intercollege team, since it was an examination period and no classes were taking place.
+The meetings included presentations by and discussions with Intercollege management and administration followed by meetings with teaching personnel and students from diploma program under evaluation.

 The committee members consider the level of documentation and other materials provided to them sufficient for the adequate evaluation of the program.
+Updated information on the staff was provided during the meeting.